Tips for Travel: A helping hand along the way

 - If you are re-entering the U.S. on an Amtrak train departing a Canadian station, it is recommended that you arrive at the station at least one hour ahead of time to clear U.S. Customs prior to boarding your train.

-Disability, Wheelchair and Special Services
+Special Needs Services

 - Please contact your airline (not the airport) ahead of time to request a wheelchair on your reservation or to receive more information on assisting travelers with special needs.